redis/docs/content/integrate/redis-data-integration/ingest/installation/_index.md

 use_existing_rdi = true
 ssl = true

-# Uncomment this section and remove the [rdi.database] section above
+# Uncomment this section and remove properties from the
+# [rdi.database] section as described above if you
-# if you are *not* using an existing RDI database and you want
+# are *not* using an existing RDI database and you want
 # the installer to create one.
 # [rdi.cluster]
 # host = "localhost"